 6.2.
-Model Weaving
+Model Weaving and Model Matching

-Participants: Jean Bézivin [contact], Marcos Didonet Del Fabro, Frédéric Jouault.
+Participants: Frédéric Jouault [contact], Jean Bézivin, Kelly Garcés.

 Our initial investigation in the area of model weaving has lead us to consider three problems: (a) the representation of correspondences between models, (b) the computation of correspondence sbetween models and (c) the utilization of correspondences between models.
-The Eclipse AMW prototype has allowed to experiment in these three situations and to propose a first spectrum of use cases [11].
+The Eclipse AMW prototype has allowed to experiment in these three situations and to propose a first spectrum of use cases [44].
 Starting from this situation we are improving the AMW prototype to investigate in several areas for example:

 Problem 1.
 Provide a development environment such that, given two metamodels, one may partially automate the creation of matching rules between them.
-This may consist in defining a new DSL more adapted to this task than a simple transformation language.
+One way to achieve this is to define a new DSL more adapted to this task than a simple transformation language.
 Also the expression of matching heuristics requires a specific DSL.
+In 2009, AtlanMod has defined the AML [29] (AtlanMod Matching Language) for this purpose.